Close button

 Oniva

-People take notes during an event
+People take notes for successful event marketing

-Why are KPIs important in event marketing?
+Why KPIs are important in event marketing?

 KPIs provide valuable insights into the performance of various aspects of an event and enable data-driven decision-making.
 Here are two examples that illustrate the importance of KPIs: